KRMAssociatesInc/eHMP/rdk/product/production/rdk/docs/style-guide.md

 ## General Programming Guidelines
  * Always use braces for `if`, `while`, and `for` blocks
  * Function names should be verbs/actions
+ * Boolean names should be positive.
+For example, use `ready` instead of `notReady` and use `finished` instead of `unfinished`.
+ * Boolean variables should not be compared against boolean literals.
  * Bail early; `return` at the top of a function if an error occurs instead of using long if-else blocks.
     * This reduces levels of indentation and makes identifying bugs easier.
  * Words in variable names must be fully spelled out unless an acronym or shorthand is very common